shamil614/shamil614.github.io/_posts/2017-09-25-export-your-rubygems-to-elixir.markdown

     - ruby: Path to the Ruby interpreter executable
 ```

-The first thouht was to simply set the `ruby:` option to point to a bash script that used `bundle exec`.
+The first thought was to simply set the `ruby:` option to point to a bash script that used `bundle exec`.
 Long story short, it wasn't that simple.
 After digging into `erlport` (the erlang lib that actually does the heavy lifting), Luke found that `erlport` is passing a [series of flags](https://github.com/hdima/erlport/blob/master/src/ruby.erl#L187-L193) to `ruby`.

 {% highlight erlang %}